Shreemanarjun/flutter_sharez/README.md

 - **Riverpod Powered:** Flutter Sharez utilizes the Riverpod state management library, enabling efficient and scalable state management throughout the app.

+- **Resumable Downloads:** Introduce the ability to resume interrupted or paused downloads, ensuring a seamless download experience even in case of network disruptions.
 ## Screenshots 📸

 ### Sender Screen